How to Properly Water Your Lawn

 Change with the Seasons

-Different seasons call for different approaches to watering your lawn.
-If you have an irrigation system, adjust the watering scheduled regularly based on seasonal weather conditions.
+If you have a sprinkler irrigation system, adjust how often and how long you water your lawn based on seasonal weather conditions.
 Or, invest in a smart controller.
 It will adjust these settings automatically.
 We recommend Toro’s EVOLUTION series irrigation controller.

-When paired with a Smart Connect® wireless weather sensor and the associated wireless accessories, the Toro EVOLUTION controller helps you better manage your water usage by using live temperature and solar measurements as well as historical weather data for a particular location to calculate the right amount of water needed from the irrigation system.
+When paired with a Smart Connect® wireless weather sensor and the associated wireless accessories, the Toro EVOLUTION controller helps you better manage your water usage by using current temperature and solar measurements as well as historical weather data for a particular location to calculate the right amount of water needed from the irrigation system.